leogabac/icenumerics/Readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+I don't know.
+Contact me probably.

 ## Authors

-* **Antonio Ortiz** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Antonio Ortiz**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License.
+In fact, most of the code is licenced under MIT licence, but LAMMPS is GPL.